 Minimizes Pressure Ulcers

-This indicates the percent of residents that suffered from a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be a measure of nursing care .
-Pressure ulcers, also known as bed sores, are routinely caused by patients staying in one position for too long.
+This tells you the percentage of residents that have had a pressure ulcer.
+Pressure ulcers are considered by many experts to be an indicator of nursing care .
+Pressure ulcers, which are also called bed sores, are routinely caused by patients not being moved frequently enough.

 Minimizes Serious Falls